rationality6/pihole_seoul/README.md

-# the server has been closed
+# The server has been closed
+# Thank you!